 We most often see safety light curtains in entry/exit applications because it is an effective and economical solution in most cases; however, there are certain instances where you might want to use a laser scanner instead.
 For example, if you do not have an appropriate space to mount two perpendicular devices, a laser scanner would be the more feasible choice.

-This blog posts is meant as a guideline only and is accurate as of the time of publication.
+This blog post is meant as a guideline only and is accurate as of the time of publication.
 When implementing any safety measures, we recommend consulting with a safety professional.